signaldust/bunny-jit/README.md

 create a `bjit::Module` and pass the `Proc` to `Module::compile()` which will return an index.
-Either of these can take an "optimization level" (default: `1`) that can be `0` for DCE-only, `1` for "safe" or `2` to allow "unsafe" optimizations (eg. "fast-math" floating-point, ignore possibility of divide-by-zero, etc).
+Either of these can take an "optimization level" (default: `1`) that can be `0` for DCE-only, `1` for "safe" or `2` to allow "unsafe" optimizations (eg. "fast-math" floating-point, allow exceptions from integer div-by-zero to occur earlier/later than expected, etc; essentially slighly more stuff is treated as "undefined behaviour").

 Multiple procedures can be compiled into the same module.
 See [below](#calling-functions) on how procedures can call each other or external functions. `Module::load()`